soupisnotveryepic1/oop/PROJECTPLAN.md

 The projectile class has the following list of data:

 ## Tasks and timeline
-1. Plan the concept and idea of the game with members
+1. Planned the concepts ideas and design of the game with members
-2. Delegate tasks and parts of game to each individual member to complete
+2. Delegated tasks and parts of the game to each individual member to complete
-3. Added character that can be controlled by user utilising the ```WASD``` keys and ```SPACEBAR``` to fire arrows
+4. Added character that can be controlled by user utilising the ```WASD``` keys and ```SPACEBAR``` to fire arrows
-4. Added enemies that approach player from the rightside of the screen and can be killed by arrows fired by the player
+5. Added enemies that approach player from the rightside of the screen that can be killed by arrows fired by the player

 ## Unit testing and debugging